gilt/tech-blog/_posts/2016-12-16-deep-learning-at-gilt.md

-In the fashion industry there are many tasks that require human-level cognitive skills, such as detecting similar products or identifying facets in products (e.g. sleeve length or silhouette types in dresses.)
+In the fashion industry there are many tasks that require human-level cognitive skills, such as detecting similar products or identifying facets in products (e.g. sleeve length or silhouette types in dresses).

-In GILT we are building automated cognitive systems to detect on dresses their silhouette, neckline, sleeve type and occasion.
+In GILT we are building automated cognitive systems to detect dresses based on their silhouette, neckline, sleeve type and occasion.
 On top of that, we are also developing systems to detect dress similarity which can be useful for product recommendations.
 Furthermore, when integrated with automated tagging, our customers will be able to find similar products with different facets.
 For instance, a customer might be very interested in a dress in particular, but with a different neckline or sleeve length.

-For these automated cognitive tasks we are leveraging the power of a technology called Deep Learning that managed to [archive groundbreaking results](https://www.youtube.com/watch?v=SUbqykXVx0A) thanks to mathematical and algorithmic advances together with the massive parallel processing power of modern GPUs.
+For these automated cognitive tasks we are leveraging the power of a technology called Deep Learning that recently managed to [achieve groundbreaking results](https://www.youtube.com/watch?v=SUbqykXVx0A) thanks to mathematical and algorithmic advances together with the massive parallel processing power of modern GPUs.

 GILT Automated dress faceting